carpentries-work/carpentries.org/pages/workshops.md

 #### Upcoming workshops

 Note is hard to get the table to format correctly here.
-Maybe better to just link to [the other page][upcoming_workshops].
+Maybe better to just link to [the other page][workshops_upcoming].

 <hr>